mozilla/anodejsholidayseason/fully_loaded_node.md

   [cluster module]: http://nodejs.org/docs/v0.8.14/api/all.html#all_how_it_works

-The resultant design would inherit the shortcomings of synchronous or internally threaded solutions: which are not **responsive** lack **grace**.
+The resultant design would inherit the shortcomings of synchronous or internally threaded solutions: which are not **responsive** and lack **grace**.

-Simply spinning new application instances is not always the right design.
+Simply spinning new application instances is not always the right answer.

 ### Approach 5: Introducing compute-cluster